 By my mid-30's, I had come a long way from being the physically and emotionally numbed person I once was.
-However, I was hit by a massive disruption that sent me into deeper layers of self-discovery and healing.
+However, I was then hit by a massive disruption that sent me into deeper layers of self-discovery and healing.
 One day after dance class my legs cramped up so severely that I could barely stand or walk.
 No one knew exactly what was happening.
 While the pain eventually went away, I remained extremely weak throughout my body.
 Just a few weeks prior I had been dancing four times a week.
 Now I barely had the energy to get from work to home.
 Within the same year I was attacked by several teenagers and had to move out of my home due to a terrible bed bug infestation.
 While I retained some sense of humor as I doggedly went through my days, I was most often in a deep pit of depression.

 It took six years all together with the help of many healing friends and allies to emerge from that pit and fully regain my health.
 In fact, I achieved a quality of physical and mental health and energy that had not existed before.
-I emerged from this healing process with three important lessons:
+I emerged from this healing process with three important principles:

 * Self-nurturance.
 Not only did I learn dietary nourishment for myself (one of the reasons my body had “crashed”), but I learned how much nourishment I needed for my spirit and psyche in all aspects of life.
 To nourish myself daily is an absolute necessity and I fiercely advocate nourishment for everyone I know.